10 years later, Google still has the creepy ability to remotely control a phone

 Only it wasn't a bug.
 According to one of the company's official Reddit accounts, Google itself was responsible.
 The company was conducting "an internal experiment to test battery saving features that was mistakenly rolled out to more users than intended," according to the statement.

-But if you have followed Android since day one (and I mean the very first Android phone, the T-Mobile G1 / HTC Dream, introduced in October 2008) you might recall that Android has had at least one kill switch from the very beginning.
-The company used it only twice we can recall, in 2010 and 2011, to completely nuke apps it deemed malicious.
+But if you have followed Android since day one (and I mean the very first Android phone, the T-Mobile G1/HTC Dream, introduced in October 2008), you might recall that Android has had at least one kill switch from the very beginning.
+The company used it only twice that we can recall, in 2010 and 2011, to completely nuke apps it deemed malicious.

 It's in their best interests to keep owners happy, and loads of researchers and power users are waiting to trip them up if they do something suspicious.
 But this kind of thing definitely gives the conspiracy theorists more ammo.